South Jersey Theft Crime Lawyers

 An accusation of theft in New Jersey, from a minor shoplifting incident to a serious crime, carries consequences that can follow you for life.
 A conviction results in a permanent criminal record, creating significant barriers to employment, housing, and other future opportunities.
 The State prosecutes these offenses vigorously, making a strong defense not just an option, but a necessity.

 Securing capable legal representation is the most critical step you can take to protect your rights.
 At Rigden Lieberman Mignogna, P.A., our attorneys provide a formidable and methodical defense for individuals accused of theft in Burlington, Camden, Gloucester, Mercer, Atlantic, Cumberland, Salem, and Cape May counties.
-We leverage our comprehensive understanding of New Jersey’s theft statutes to scrutinize the prosecution's case and build a powerful counter-argument on your behalf.
+We leverage our comprehensive understanding of New Jersey’s theft statutes to scrutinize the prosecution's case and build a powerful counterargument on your behalf.

 Understanding Theft Crimes in New Jersey

 Theft can be generally described as taking something that does not belong to you with the intent to deprive its owner.
-New Jersey has many different theft offenses, including but not limited to
+New Jersey has many different theft offenses, including but not limited to.

 - Theft by Unlawful Taking or Disposition (N.J.S.A.
 2C:20-3)